omarturki/Aprobar-demo-pwa/README.md

 ---

 ## 📦 Production Tips

 - Use a reverse proxy like **NGINX** or **Caddy** in front of the container
-- Ensure HTTPS (for service workers & PWA to work)
+- Ensure HTTPS (required for service workers & PWA installability)
 - Customize `manifest.json` and app icons under `src/public/icons/`
+- For best performance, serve static files with cache headers